krishl/sales_api/README.md

 # Sales Web Application

-This is a REST API build with Django Rest Framework.
+This is a REST API built with Django REST Framework.

 Visit this [blog post](http://krishel.com/sales_web_application) for more details.